Overtourism & Residents’ Rights:

 By Steven Keen

-MSc Responsible Tourism Management (in progress), GSTC- and ICRT-certified
+MSc candidate in Responsible Tourism Management, GSTC- and ICRT-certified

 A destination is also an address.
 Behind the over-photographed square is someone’s walk to work, someone’s rent, someone’s night’s sleep—and across southern Europe, a growing number of them have stopped asking politely.
 This page is about the moment tourism stops behaving like a guest and starts behaving like a landlord—and what a traveler owes a place that has had enough.